Faisalsaddiqui/CodeAlpha-Chatgpt-Integration/README.md

 **Frontend:** Javascript, Tailwind CSS

 ## Contributing
 We welcome contributions to improve this project!
-Here's how you can help:

 ## Acknowledgments
 Special thanks to OpenAI for the GPT model and the developer community for continuous support.